Folk On The Road

 And festival favourite and welcome local guitar maestro, Daniel Champagne absolutely filled the joint and wowed the crowd late on Saturday with a sparkling performance (no pun intended, no really).

-Having seen Daniel perform up and down the country for 12 years (usually as he was applying bandaid-like gaffer tape to a beaten, broken guitar), I can’t remember having so thoroughly enjoyed one of his gigs as much.
+Having seen Daniel perform up and down the country for 12 years (usually as he was applying bandaid-like gaffer tape to a beaten, broken guitar), I can’t remember having enjoyed one of his gigs so thoroughly.

 More on the new faces later.